 These factors can play havoc with a couple’s retirement savings efforts.

 If you are facing the prospect of relying on Social Security in retirement, there are steps you can take to make the most of that less-than-optimal situation, even if you are nearing retirement age.

 Make sure that you work at least 35 years, even if that means pushing back your retirement.
 Social Security benefits are based on your 35 highest-earning working years.
 Work less than 35 years and the deficit years go into the calculation as goose eggs, which could significantly lower your monthly retirement benefit.

 While you are working, maximize your income.
 If you’re at the top of the pay scale in your career job, think about taking a second job.
 Anything you do to boost your yearly income will pay off in the long run on your Social Security check.
-Want to check on how you are doing?
 You can get a detailed estimate on the Social Security Administration’s website.

 Hold Off on Taking Benefits

 You want to make sure you wait until you are at least full retirement age to start claiming benefits.
 Your full or “normal” retirement age, as defined by the Social Security Administration, is between 65 and 67; depending on what year you were born.

 Choosing to take early distributions will reduce your monthly benefit amount for life.
 If you can, postpone tapping into your benefits until you are age 70.
 This will get you what the Social Security Administration calls “delayed retirement credits.”
 Your benefits increase 8 percent each year you delay taking Social Security income until age 70.
 Waiting until you hit 70 translates into about a third more income for life.